Each semester has its own unique challenges. Pay special attention to the following:

 The other area of the Home screen is the Success Network.
 This area contains a listing of some of the services and resources that are available to you here at Black Hills State.
 Since Starfish is a Statewide system, the resources at the other State Universities will appear here as well.

 Student Support Services

 Student Union Lower Level—605.642.6599

 Woodburn Hall Rm 104—605.642.6092

 Student Support Services: This program is federally funded and serves a specific population of undergraduate students eligible for its services, which include tutoring, career exploration, academic study skills instruction, and graduate school counseling.
 Students must apply and be accepted to SSS in order to receive its services.
 To qualify students must be income eligible, a first-generation college student, or have a documented learning/physical disability.
-Student Support Services is located in the Student Success Center in the lower level of Woodburn Hall.
+Student Support Services is located in the lower level of Woodburn Hall.
 Call 605.642.6294.

 University personnel are ever watchful of the content of student information to be shared with others, as well as with whom it is to be shared.
 Faculty concerns frequently focus on maintaining the privacy of student grades and other related indicators of academic performance.
 In many instances a parent is simply wanting to know the grades of a daughter or son, unaware that such information cannot be released without the student’s prior written consent.
 This is also the case for staff dealing with a third party wanting information about a student’s GPA or financial aid status.